 Learn the practical skills and knowledge needed to work in Healthcare Administration in medical front offices, hospitals (entry level admitting clerk or entry level unit ward clerk) or medical clinic settings.
 In this comprehensive program you will learn basic medical office procedures and ethics, medical insurance billing and nance, coding (ICD), ICD-10 diagnostic and procedural coding, Electronic Health Records, Medical Terminology, how to interact with patients, families, physicians and healthcare providers, and career development.
 This program will prepare you to sit for the CCBMA and NCCT certification exams.

-Students who have successfully completed their program, are recommended by their instructor, and have met the requirements to participate in an externship opportunity may spend 160 hours of practical application in an assigned supervised health care setting.
+Students who have successfully completed their program, are recommended by their instructor, and have met the requirements to participate in an externship opportunity may spend 160 hours of practical application in a supervised health care setting.
 While externships are not required in order to take the state CMA exam, externships increase skill practice and employability.
-Students who qualify for in an externship must pay an additional fee of $295 for this optional program.
+Students who qualify for an externship must pay an additional fee of $295 for this optional program.

 Learn practical skills and knowledge needed to work in a physician’s medical office, clinic or other medical setting.
 This course will prepare students with knowledge in basic anatomy, physiology, medical terminology, professional and interpersonal skills, medical law and ethics, computer concepts, telephone scheduling and techniques, patient reception, and daily operation of a medical office.